wiridlangit/wiridlangit/README.md

 My name is Wiridlangit Suluh Jiwangga, affectionately known as Wirid, Langit or Sky among my friends!

-- 🔭 Currently, I am an undergraduate student pursuing Information Technology at Institut Teknologi of Sepuluh Nopember (ITS).
+- 🔭 Currently, I am graduated from Information Technology at Institut Teknologi of Sepuluh Nopember (ITS).

 - 🌱 My ambition revolves around making meaningful contributions to the development of smart cities.
 I am passionate about leveraging cutting-edge technologies, including IoT, Mobile Development, Cyber Security, Cloud Computing, and AI.